 - Set the recipient: Enter the email address of the person who should receive the capsule.

-- Enable Privacy Shield (optional): For capsules containing passwords or financial information, add Privacy Shield ($5.99) for maximum security.
+- Enable Privacy Shield (optional): For capsules containing passwords or financial information, add Privacy Shield ($5.99 incl. tax) for maximum security.

 That's it.
 From now on, you just click a link in an email every few months.
 Everything else is automatic.